-- Other colleagues (not to gossip but to seek support on how to resolve the issue) - The Ombudsman and Mediation Services (OMS) and/or the Staff Counsellor their services are completely confidential and nothing more will happen after you contact them unless you are OK with that.
+- Other colleagues (not to gossip but to seek support on how to resolve the issue) - The Ombudsman and Mediation Service (OMS) and/or the Staff Counsellor their services are completely confidential and nothing more will happen following you contacting them unless you are OK with that.
 The services of the OMS are accessed on a voluntary basis only.

 Anonymous and confidential advice about possible sexual harassment may also be obtained from the "Speak Up" helpline.
-The helpline can be reached at +1-917-367-8910 or, from peace-keeping missions, at 1212-78910.
+The helpline can be reached at +1-917-367-8910.
 When dialing internationally from UN duty stations in Addis Ababa, Bangkok, Beirut, Geneva, New York, Nairobi, Santiago and Vienna, the extension is 78910.
 The helpline can also be reached at speakup@un.org.